Wan Chai station: Usage and overcrowding

 As the only railway station of Wan Chai and its Central Business District, this station serves a large number of residents and commuters.
 In reference to consultation document Our Future Railway, average train loading from Wan Chai to Causeway Bay is approximately 71%.
-Government consultant analysed that there would not be significant drop by 2031, even if train frequency would increase.
+Government consultants analysed that there would not be a significant drop by 2031, even if train frequencies were to increase.